descosmos/ChaoticImageEncryption/README.md

 All availiable algorithms are based on matlab.

 ## Developing Enviorment
-> To run code, you must have to download MATLAB R2016a first.
+- MATLAB R2016a

-Code relative to sci is stored in .\ImageEncryption-master\sci folder.
+Code relative to sci is stored in `.\ImageEncryption-master\sci` folder.

 ## Citation
 If you find this code helpful for your research, please cite: